3 WAYS TO SEARCH!

 1. Search one or more of the "Information Resources" on this page (see the box to the right of this one).
 These can be used to research many topics, not just those related to energy and/or utilities.

 2. Use the tabs on the top of the page.
 Information on energy is available from a variety of sources (i.e. public, private, national, international, etc).
 Some of the tabs at the top of the page (such as Government, Colleges/Universities, Industry and others ) will give you information from those different sources.
 Other tabs (Utilities, Oil Production Economics, etc.) will provide you with information on specific aspects of energy production and distribution.
 There will be several websites to search under each tab.

 3. Search the Internet!
 However, selecting the best internet resources to support your research involves more than finding good content.
 There are several other factors you must also consider to make sure a resource is reliable and appropriate for your needs.

-The box below ("The Six Steps") will explain the main criteria by which to evaluate internet resources and will help you look at potential sources more critically.
+The box on the right-hand side of this page ("The Six Steps") will explain the main criteria by which to evaluate internet resources and will help you look at potential sources more critically.
 Although the focus here is on evaluating internet sites, these criteria can apply to books, magazines and other sources.

 1. Purpose & Audience